pauliejes/SandboxDocs/docs/creating-simulations.md

 By default, simulations are launched for editing in the Editor Camera.
 The Editor Camera allows you to see and navigate the whole scene.
 To navigate and manipulate objects using the Editor Camera, please review the keyboard and mouse commands below.

+* Click the left mouse button to select an object.
 * Hold the **right mouse** button and move your mouse to look around the scene.
 * Scroll the mouse wheel forward to zoom in and backward to zoom out.
 * Hold the mouse wheel down to pan the view around.